This page has been edited and reviewed by psychologist R. Y. Langham, MMFT, PhD

 Prayer: Praying for help, a sound and healthy mind, and peace can help you successfully conquer your mental health condition.

 6. Spend time in the outdoors.

-Try to stay away from canned, prepackaged entertainment and spend time with nature.
+Refrain from indoor activities and spend time with nature.
+“Green therapy”

 7. Avoid isolating yourself.

 Join an organization that provides you with support.
 Meeting regularly with others who share similar experiences can help you remain positive and persevere through crises.
 In other words, joining an organization that helps others can improve your mental health by providing you with a sense of acceptance, unity, and fulfillment.

 A diet high in sugar and fat can contribute to a weak body and mind.
 Most breakfast cereals and sodas are loaded with sugar.
 Improve your diet by consuming healthy fruits and vegetables as possible and reducing your consumption of alcohol.
 And stop smoking

 !
 If you think that you will have a hard time giving up smoking, reduce the number of cigarettes you smoke each day.
 Nicotine constricts the blood vessels in your brain, which can trigger or worsen mental illnesses.

 need to eat three meals a day.
 A healthy breakfast is essential.
 For some sensitive children, a school breakfast consisting of Fruit Loops or other sugary cereals, sweet muffins, and/or Pop-Tarts, along with concentrated juices and/or milk, can have a negative effect on the child’s brain and mood.